Academic Accommodations

 Students who are approved for test-taking accommodations should speak with their course instructor early in the semester about how to handle these accommodations.
 Some course instructors prefer to arrange a place and time to give their exams with accommodations themselves.
 In many cases, it is preferable for the student to test through Disability Services.

 Students who wish to take their accommodated tests through Disability Services must schedule each quiz, test, or exam at least eight days in advance through the MyWeingartenCenter student portal.
-All tests proctored through Disability Services will take place in the BioTech Commons (3610 Hamilton Walk).
-The Weingarten Center testing room is located one floor down from the main entrance on the blue level.
+All tests proctored through Disability Services will take place in the Center for Accommodated Testing, located in the Holman BioTech Commons (3610 Hamilton Walk).
+The Center for Accommodated Testing is located one floor down from the main entrance on the blue level.
+Students are encouraged to visit the center prior to their first exam.

-Note: Students in Penn Law, Penn Dental, Penn Vet, Perelman School of Medicine, MCIT Online, or Wharton MBA programs should make all arrangements for test accommodations with their School’s Disability Services liaison.
+Note: Students in Penn Law, Penn Dental, Penn Vet, Perelman School of Medicine, Penn Engineering Online, or Wharton MBA programs should make all arrangements for test accommodations with their School’s Disability Services liaison.

 Sign Language Interpreting and Real-Time Transcription